December 22, 2020

 Early clinical trials largely focused on adult participants.
 Now, researchers are studying the vaccine in younger children.
 Pfizer-BioNTech recently completed a vaccination trial on patients aged 12-15 and found the younger group’s immune response was “as good as” the immune response of older participants.
 Both Pfizer-BioNTech and Moderna are currently studying the vaccine in children as young as six months old.

 Who can get a vaccine now?

-An approved vaccine for kids will likely not be available for several months.
+An approved vaccine for kids younger than 12 will likely not be available for several months.
 “Vaccination trials for children are essential to best understand any potential unique immune responses and/or safety concerns in that population,” says Dr. Bhavsar.
-“We also need to ensure that the vaccine doses are safe, tolerable and effective in children.”
+“We also need to ensure that the vaccine doses are safe, tolerable and effective in younger children.”

 What should I do for my child while we wait for a vaccine?

-It is important not to delay medical care and continue with regular pediatrician and specialist appointments, including well-visits to keep on-track with routine vaccinations, including for serious viruses, such as the influenza virus.
+It is important not to delay medical care and continue with regular pediatrician and specialist appointments, including well-visits to keep on-track with routine vaccinations.
 In case of emergency, be sure to visit a pediatric emergency room so that any medical concerns do not escalate and become dangerous.

 Next Steps & Resources:

 - Get your COVID-19 vaccine today

 - Meet our clinical contributor: Sejal Bhavsar, M.D.